HyperRHO S/D; MICRhoGAM Ultra-Filtered Plus; RhoGAM Ultra-Filtered Plus; Rhophylac; WinRho SDF

 - Kidney problems have happened with human immune globulin.
 Sometimes, these problems have been deadly.
 Kidney problems are more common in people using products that have sucrose.
 Most immune globulin products do not have sucrose.
 The chance of these problems may be raised if you have kidney problems, high blood sugar (diabetes), fluid loss (dehydration) or low blood volume, a blood infection, or proteins in the blood that are not normal.
 The chance may be raised if you are 65 or older, or if you take other drugs that may harm the kidneys.
 Talk with your doctor if you have questions about this information or about if your product has sucrose.

 - You will need to be sure that you are not dehydrated before getting this drug.
 Check with your doctor to see if you need to drink extra fluids before getting this drug.

 - This drug is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This drug is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

-- Do not give your child any vaccines for 3 months after he/she gets immune globulin without talking with your child’s doctor.
+- Do not get any vaccines for 3 months after getting immune globulin without talking with your doctor.